 Naturally, you'll want to make the announcement reach everyone quickly.
 Here are two simple options.

 It's always easier if you don't have to start from scratch, so we've prepared these short wedding postponement announcement templates to help you.
 Go ahead and change them up or use them as inspiration as you create something that works with your unique wedding theme.

-We love you and want all our family and friends to attend, and right now, we know that's not possible.
+We love you and want to see you, and all our family and friends when the time is right.
 We'll send you our new date soon.
 Thank you for understanding."

 For inspiration, it's great to see how other couples have announced their wedding postponement.
 Below we're sharing a few formal, and fun postponement announcement ideas.
 As you can see, you can make the tone work for your guests by choosing images and a style that is most meaningful for you.

 Choosing the right wedding venue for you is one of the most important parts of planning your entire wedding.
 Once you’ve narrowed down the list of...